Are you after insurance cover for your home and contents? Consider a policy from Australia Post.

 Australia Post Home Insurance excess

 Whenever you make a claim on your Australia Post Home Insurance policy you will need to pay an excess.
 This is the amount you will contribute towards your claim and paying it helps to keep insurance premiums low.
-You’ll need to pay an excess for each incident that causes loss or damage to your home or contents, and the amount of excess payable will be shown in your policy schedule.
-You can also increase your excess amount for lower premiums or choose to decrease your excess and pay higher premiums.
+You’ll need to pay an excess for each incident that causes loss or damage to your home or contents and the amount payable will be shown in your policy schedule.
+You can also increase your excess amount in exchange for lower premiums or choose to decrease your excess and pay higher premiums.

 Making a claim

 - Take immediate steps to minimise damage.
 If your home or contents suffer loss or damage, or if an incident occurs that may lead to a claim, you must take all reasonable steps to prevent any further loss, damage or liability occurring.
 Any incident involving theft or malicious damage should also be reported to the police as soon as possible.